SamwitAdhikary/J.A.R.V.I.S/README.md

 ### J.A.R.V.I.S 👋

 ## Working!
 - It is a basic level project on artificial intelligence which makes you understand how the AI and Machine Learing works.
-J.A.R.V.I.S is the AI assistant from the blocbuster movie Iron Man.
+J.A.R.V.I.S is the AI assistant from the blockbuster movie Iron Man.
 - Hope you will like my work.

 ### Connect with me: